Smallpox vaccine: MVA

 Modified vaccinia Ankara (MVA, Modifiziertes Vakziniavirus Ankara) is a replication-incompetent variant of vaccinia that was developed in West Germany through serial passage.
 The original Ankara strain of vaccinia was maintained at the vaccine institute in Ankara, Turkey on donkeys and cows.
-The Ankara strain was taken to West Germany in 1953, where Herrlich and Mayr grew it on chorioallantoic membrane at the University of Munich.
+The Ankara strain was taken to West Germany in 1953, where Herrlich and Mayr grew it on chorioallantoic membrane at LMU Munich.
 After 572 serial passages, the vaccinia virus had lost over 14% of its genome and could no longer replicate in human cells.
 MVA was used in West Germany in 1977–1980, but the eradication of smallpox ended the vaccination campaign after only 120,000 doses.

 MVA stimulates the production of fewer antibodies than replicating vaccines.
 During the smallpox eradication campaign, MVA was considered to be a pre-vaccine that would be administered before a replicating vaccine to reduce the side effects, or an alternative vaccine that could be safely given to people at high risk from a replicating vaccine.
 Japan evaluated MVA and rejected it due to its low immunogenicity, deciding to develop its own attenuated vaccine instead.
 In the 2000s, MVA was tested in animal models at much higher dosages.
 When MVA is given to monkeys at 40 times the dosage of Dryvax, it stimulates a more rapid immune response while still causing lesser side effects.